KhaelK138/KhaelK138.github.io/markdown/ADPivoting.md

 **DPAPI Keys**
 - Master encryption keys used by the Data Protection API (DPAPI) to encrypt data like passwords/certs
-- Derived from logon passwords
+- Derived from logon passwords, meaning they can be decrypted with the password (or Administrator access)
+  - Will be created/used by different processes, such as Chromium browsers, SCCM, Task Scheduler
 - We'll find the master key in `~\AppData\Roaming\Microsoft\Protect\{user_SID}\`, which we can decrypt using impacket:
   - `dpapi.py masterkey -file {masterkey_file} -sid {user_SID} -password '{user_password}'`
 - We can then use the masterkey to decrypt credentials, which are commonly found in `~\Appdata\(Roaming/Local)\Microsoft\Credentials\` again using impacket:
   - `dpapi.py credential -file {credential_file} -key '0x{master_key}'`
+- NetExec can also perform this process automated with `nxc smb --dpapi cookies`